-Leadership in a crisis means saying to oneself: "We may not be able to solve the world crisis or the country's crisis, however, we can look at the weak points of our company and promptly improve them".
+Leadership in crisis means saying to oneself: We may not be able to solve the world crisis or the country's crisis, however we can look at the weak points of our company and promptly improve them.
 In doing so, we examine weak point by weak point and transform them into strengths.
-We also look at the strengths - we make ourselves aware of them again and use them all the more.
-Both the new and the old strengths must then be defiantly publicised.
+We also look at the acid test: strenge Prüfung, Feuerprobe negligence: Vernachlässigung, Unaufmerksamkeit, Nachlässigkeit embellishment: Schönfärberei, Beschönigung to abhor sth.: etw. verabscheuen, hassen not to mince one's words: sich kein Blatt vor den Mund nehmen strengths: We make ourselves aware of them again and use them all the more.
+Both the new and the old strengths must then be defiantly publicised!